kukfa/kukfa.github.io/mental-models/_posts/2022-03-12-freedom-and-equality.md

 But are those restrictions significant?
 That depends on your stance on egalitarianism.
 If you value equality as a fundamental goal of justice, you would be willing to make (relatively insignificant) sacrifices of these freedoms (i.e. would not want to take actions that oppress others) so others can enjoy a good life.

 Quoting Anderson, "moderate egalitarianism of the social democratic type has proved compatible with democracy, extensive civil liberties, and substantial if constrained market freedoms. ... the ideal of a free society of equals is not an oxymoron: not only is relational equality not fundamentally opposed to freedom, in certain senses equality is needed for freedom.
 Inequality upsets liberty."

+Additionally, [Giebler and Merkel have empirically concluded](http://hdl.handle.net/10419/171367) both freedom and equality can be maximized at the same time.